 If so, we have the position for you!

-The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is currently seeking two qualified and experienced individuals for the position of Equal Employment Opportunity Specialist 1 to join their team.
-These professional roles will be responsible for appropriately balancing Affirmative Action duties, and development/implementation of all Affirmative Action programs within our agency.
-Both positions will report to the Equal Employment Opportunity Manager.
-Our ideal candidate for one position will be bilingual (English/Spanish).
+The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS) is currently seeking a qualified and experienced individual for the position of Equal Employment Opportunity Specialist 1 (PCN 128075) to join our team.
+This professional role will be responsible for appropriately balancing Affirmative Action duties, and development/implementation of all Affirmative Action programs within our agency.
+This role will report to the Equal Employment Opportunity Manager.

 - FACILITY: Office of the Commissioner